 The Horsemanship program is a popular choice for many campers, both new and returning.
 In the east Texas piney woods, horseback riding is a common activity, and campers often enjoy participating in this experience.
 Every day, campers will enjoy learning new skills, both on and around horses including the basics of riding and caring for horses.
-This activity class has something for everybody, no matter what their skill level!
+These activity classes have something for everybody, no matter their skill level!

-Campers with little or no experience as well as campers who prefer not to run, should participate in Horsemanship-Beginner.
-Horsemanship-Beginner involves basic horsemanship including saddling and grooming but always finds the campers on horseback everyday.
-Patterns, horse control techniques, trail rides (always a highlight of the beginner class), and a chance to ride in the grand entry of the rodeo are all a part of Horsemanship-Beginner.
+Campers with little or no experience, as well as campers who prefer not to trot, should participate in Horsemanship 1: Intro to Horsemanship.
+Intro to Horsemanship involves basic horsemanship like grooming, but always finds the campers on horseback everyday learning the basics of riding.
+Horse control techniques, trail rides (always a highlight of the beginner class), and a chance to ride in the grand entry of the rodeo are all a part of Horsemanship 1: Intro to Horsemanship.

-Campers who have participated in rodeo events in the past or have demonstrated confidence and advanced skills in riding a horse (including maintain control at a jog), may take Horsemanship-Advanced.
-It is expected that campers who sign up for Horsemanship-Advanced already have the basic skills and confidence going at the fast pace.
+Horsemanship 4: Advanced is for those that are comfortable with and can control their horse at all three gaits (walk, trot, and lope).
+It is expected that campers who sign up for Horsemanship 4 already have the basic skills and confidence needed to safely go at a fast pace.
 These campers will start on the first day practicing for a harder rodeo pattern, working throughout the week on techniques and skills required to decrease their time and compete in a more competitive rodeo event.